ahlstromcj/seq66/README.md

-# README for Seq66 0.99.4 2023-04-20
+# README for Seq66 0.99.4 2023-04-22

-__Seq66__: MIDI sequencer and live-looper with a hardware-sampler-like grid-pattern interface, sets, triggers, and playlists for song management, a scale and chord-aware piano-roll interface, song editor for creative composition, and control and display via MIDI automation for live performance.
-Mute-groups enable/disable multiple patterns with one keystroke/MIDI-control.
+__Seq66__: MIDI sequencer and live-looper with a hardware-sampler grid interface, pattern sets/banks, pattern triggers, and playlists for song management.
+Includes a scale and chord-aware piano-roll, song editor for creative composition, and control and display via MIDI automation for live performance.
+Mute-groups enable/disable multiple patterns with one control.
 Supports NSM (Non/New Session Manager) on Linux; can also run headless.
 It does not support audio samples, just MIDI.

 __Seq66__ is a major refactoring of Sequencer64/Kepler34/Seq24 with modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL file.
-Windows users can get an installer package on GitHub.
-A comprehensive PDF user-manual.
+Includes a comprehensive PDF user-manual.

 Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.